Causal Nature and Dynamics of Trapping Horizons in Black Hole Collapse: Causal Nature: a general perspective

 The change from spacelike to timelike corresponds to satisfying the condition $e-p=1/A_H$, for which the denominator of the left hand relation in Eq.(\ref{eq_vH_BH}) vanishes.
 Once again, we observe here a connection between fluid quantities (energy density and pressure) and a geometrical one (horizon area).
 Whether or not the change to timelike occurs seems to depend on the initial density profile of the configuration and on the equation of state.
 We have observed it happening for the constant-density initial models (with both $\gamma=4/3$ and $\gamma=5/3$) but not for the model starting from hydrostatic equilibrium, where the ingoing horizon always remained spacelike.

 In each of our three cases, whether the ingoing horizon passes to the upper branch or not, it eventually reaches a maximum height on the plot and then rolls down the hyperbola again, ending on the lower branch, going back to $v_H \to - \infty$ and $\alpha=1$ from where it started.
-This is different from what happens with the the constant-density, zero-pressure Oppenheimer-Snyder collapse model, where the behavior is characterised by constant values of $\alpha$ and $v_H$.
-However, as mentioned at the end of Section \ref{section_MW}, this appears as a limiting case of the set of pressureless LTB models studied in \cite{Booth:2005ng} which have no density discontinuity at the surface and for many of which the horizon formation follows the standard picture described above (with $\alpha = 1$), even if other aspects of the evolution are significantly different from the situation with non-zero pressure.
-We will analyse these differences in more detail in subsequent work.
+This is different from what happens with the the constant-density, zero-pressure Oppenheimer-Snyder collapse model, where the behaviour is characterised by constant values of $\alpha$ and $v_H$.
+However, as discussed above, that is a limiting case of the set of pressureless LTB models studied in \cite{Booth:2005ng} which have no density discontinuity at the surface and for many of which the horizon formation follows the standard picture described above (with $\alpha = 1$), even if other aspects of the evolution are significantly different from the situation with non-zero pressure.
+In one of the LTB models ($\sigma = 2$) where the Oppenheimer-Snyder limit is not approached in the centre, we see a second outgoing horizon emerging from the singularity formed at $r=0$ with $v_H \simeq 1$, rolling along the upper branch of the hyperbola up to $v_H\to+\infty$ where it meets and annihilates with the ingoing horizon which is rolling along the lower branch down to $v_H\to-\infty$.
+This is consistent with what we have seen in our runs near $\mu=0$, and shows the identical geometrical nature of the formation/annihilation processes for ingoing and outgoing horizons.

 We now give a coordinate-independent interpretation of the increase (or decrease) of the horizon area using Eq.(\ref{RWL2}), which gives

 with $U$ always being negative because the matter is collapsing.
 Thus the area $A_H$ increases along the path of the horizon if $v_H>1$, and decreases if $v_H<1$.
 For a classical fluid, energy and pressure are both positive and the NEC is not violated.
 Under these circumstances the outgoing horizon is spacelike, (null just in the limit, as in the vacuum Schwarzschild solution) and $A_H$ is always increasing, while in general $A_H$ is always decreasing for an ingoing horizon.
 If the NEC is violated, with the pressure becoming negative, the outgoing horizon is allowed to roll down the upper branch of the hyperbola beyond $v_H=1$, becoming timelike with a decreasing $A_H$, signifying a shrinking surface.
 This happens in the presence of Hawking radiation, consistently with the fact that a timelike outgoing horizon ($0<v_H<1$), allows emission to go through the horizon \cite{Ellis:2013oka, Firouzjaee:2014zfa}.
 Note also the consistency of the horizon still being outgoing in the presence of Hawking radiation, remembering that $v_H$ is measured with respect to the collapsing matter.